ShiwaliDhiman/To-Do-List/README.md

 # To-Do-List

 A simple Javascript To-Do-List in which
-You can add, delete and cut items in your list.
+You can add(click on add button), delete(click on trash button) and cut(click on item) items in your list.